 Lance Becker, MD

-Lance Becker, MD, joined Northwell Health in 2015 as chair of the Department of Emergency Medicine at North Shore University Hospital and Long Island Jewish Medical Center, professor and chair of emergency medicine at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, and an investigator at the Feinstein Institute for Medical Research.
+Lance Becker, MD, joined Northwell Health in 2015 as chair of the Department of Emergency Medicine at North Shore University Hospital and Long Island Jewish Medical Center, professor and chair of emergency medicine at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, and an investigator at the Feinstein Institutes for Medical Research.

 A national and international leader in academic emergency medicine, critical care and resuscitation science, Dr. Becker has research interests that are translational and extend across the basic science laboratory into animal models of resuscitation and to human therapies.
 He has been a leader in the field of resuscitation for more than 25 years, pioneering advances in improving the quality of CPR, AED use, defining the “three-phase” model for cardiac arrest care and therapeutic hypothermia.
 He has worked closely with the American Heart Association in emphasizing the importance of a “systems of care” approach to improving survival within communities.